If you're a Twitch streamer, then you know that the best time to start streaming is all dependent on where your audience is.

 TwitchStrike has useful stats and analytics that may help you determine which games are ideal for streaming at a specific time of day and which games to avoid streaming at said time.

-If there is a game you want to stream primarily, you can search for it in the tools, and it will provide you with a lot of information that you can use to make a better choice on when you should stream.
+If there is a video game you want to stream primarily, such as Apex Legends or Fortnite, for example.
+You can search for it in the tools, and it will provide you with a lot of information that you can use to make a better choice on when you should stream.

 It shows how many current people are streaming (channels), how many viewers in total that game has, and gives you a viewer-to-channel ratio number.